ali-kamar/ali-kamar/README.md

  🔭 I’m currently working on **1$ And More**

-💬 Ask me about **NodeJS, ExpressJS, ReactJS, MonogoDB, PostgreSQL**
+💬 Ask me about **NodeJS, ExpressJS, ReactJS, MonogoDB, PostgreSQL, TailwindCSS**

  </div>